martinw82/jasons_json_tools/README.md

 **Your friendly JSON wrangler — validate, format, convert, generate, and more.**

 Jason is here to help you test and play with JSON files without breaking your brain.
-Built during the #30AppsIn30Days challenge using @boltfun__.
+Built during the #30AppsIn30Days challenge using @boltdotnew

 ---